The FBI Ten Most Wanted List

 The FBI Ten Most Wanted Criminals list arose from a conversation held in late 1949, as J. Edgar Hoover, the Director of the United States Federal Bureau of Investigation, and William Kinsey Hutchinson of the International News Service (the predecessor of the United Press International) Editor-in-Chief was playing a card game and discussing ways to promote capture of the FBI’s most hardened criminals.

 The discussion between the two ultimately turned into a published article, which received significant publicity and hype.
 As a result, on March 14, 1950, the FBI officially announced the Ten Most Wanted Fugitives list.
-The list’s purpose was to create awareness among the general public and increase law enforcement’s ability to capture dangerous fugitives.
+The list aimed to create awareness among the general public and increase law enforcement’s ability to capture dangerous fugitives.

 How are Criminals Added to and Removed from the List?